MindMimicLabs/tensorflow-performance/README.md

 This repo is a journal of our journy through that process.

 * [2020/05/05](./r-vs-python/README.md): What is the performance difference in R vs Python?
+* [2020/05/09](./cpu-vs-gpu/README.md): What is the performance difference when using a CPU vs a GPU vs 2 GPUs